stefffffffffano/AML_FederatedLearning/cifar100/Report.md

 ![alt text](images_report/image-2.png)

 The problem related to overfitting is clearly solved, but we observe that the validation accuracy is higher with respect to the training accuracy.
 This is related to data augemntation: it is applied only on the training set and it makes the task more difficult.
-Also, by plotting losses, we observe that the exponential LR seems to be the best choice because it's the one that decreases more regularly:
+Also, by plotting losses, we observe that the exponential LR seems to be the one that makes the loss decrease more regularly.
+This is quite intuitive, also because the Cosine annealing is slower with respect to the exponential LR but could be more efficient.
+More tests will be carried in the following.
+These are the losses:

 ![alt text](images_report/image-3.png)